 The open hi-hats in On The Level can be easily created with white noise and a decay envelope.
 Shape their tone with EQ (boost the highs, cut the lows) and reverb.
 There’s also a panning trick in On The Level where the hi-hats alternate between panned left and panned right.

 For The First Time

 The lead sound is very similar to that in On The Level, with some small adjustments.
-Switch on the square oscillator, raise both the HPF and LPF filters, and increase the ENV release time.
+From the previous patch, switch on the square oscillator, raise the HPF fader to 7 to cut the low-end frequencies. and LPF filters, and increase the ENV release time.
 This makes the sound a little thicker and a little brighter.
 In the original track, you can hear the notes being repeated through a delay and this delay being sustained in a ghostly way.
 This is a cool trick that adds sustain and can be done by running a compressor after your delay.

 Watching Him Fade Away

 Watching Him Fade Away uses the LFO + envelope modulation trick from Another One and applies it to a synth keys patch.
 Although it’s a reasonably simple sound, the modulation makes it fun to play.
 Use a single sawtooth envelope for this one, with the high-pass filter at 3.5.
 For the main filter, set the cutoff at 1.3 with resonance at 2.